TobiasPSP/doneland_sources/Components/Power/Power Supplies/DC-DC-Converters/Boost/TPS61088/readme.md

 <img src="images/tps61088_board_t.webp" width="60%" height="60%" />

-The TPS61088 is btw just the very small black IC on that board.
+The TPS61088 is just the very small black IC on that board.
 Most space is used for the external inductor, solder pads, and some decoupling inductors and configuration resistors.
 TPS61088 requires only very few external components, and solutions based on it can have an *extremely* small footprint.
 Still they boost a *1S LiIon battery input* (at around 3V) up to *12V* - at impressive *1.5A/18W*.

 ## Overview